ratelsoft/examina.io-api-docs/docs/client/Embedding-The-Client-App.md

 </html>
 ```

 As you might notice, there's nothing fancy about the code above.
 Just some dummy hello world page.
-Next we include the widget script tag to the `head` section as show below:
+Next we include the widget script tag to the `head` section as shown below:

 ```html
 ...